 “If you’re a competitive person, it can be as motivating and fulfilling as a ‘real’ race,” says Matt Dubberley, a former professional cyclist.
 “The community sees what you do and can be engaged in your activities, even thought they aren’t with you while you’re doing them.” – Outside online

-How do Virtual Races Work
+How do Virtual Races Work?

-- Select a Race
+- Select a Race on their site and complete your registration

 - It could be part of your training plan, per your running coach